PacktPublishing/LLM-Engineers-Handbook/README.md

 ```shell
 poetry poe run-evaluation-pipeline
 ```
 This will start the evaluation code using the configs from `configs/evaluating.yaml` directly in SageMaker.
-You can visualize the results in `*-results` datasets saved to your HuggingFace profile.
+You can visualize the results in `*-results` datasets saved to your Hugging Face profile.

 ### Inference